ddl-dave-heinicke/Data-Analyst-Workshop-Electricity/.ipynb_checkpoints/README-checkpoint.md

 <img src = readme_images/JobsSummary.png width="800">
 </p>

 You do this by populating the dominostats json file in your script.
-In `pull_data.py` , saving the peak demand and peak production stats looks like this:
+In `pull_data.py` , saving the peak demand and peak production stats looks like this (if you'd like to examine for yourself, it is at abuot line 130 in `scripts/pull_data.py`:

 ```python
     # Show total power generated & peak generation over the dataset time window